dualtime/ionicEspTouch/README.md

 ionic cordova platform add android@7.1.1/ios

-ionic cordova plugin add cordova-plugin-esptouch@1.0.3
+ionic cordova plugin add cordova-plugin-esptouch

 Then you need to change on home.ts the parameters passed to esptouch start function starting on line 16.